Sam's original vineyard. Planted here in the heart of the Gibbston Valley in 1993. 100% Pinot Noir. 4.6 hectares.

 However Gibbston has consistently proved the pundits wrong, and is now one of the world’s best known pockets for pinot.
 And our wine from our even tinier pocket has proved amazingly good year after year and often becomes a single vineyard wine (Called Two Paddocks Proprietor's Reserve The First Paddock Pinot Noir).

 This continued excellence moved us, in 2008, to double the size of our vineyard there taking it to some 5 hectares in all.
 The new planting is clone 5, 943, 115 and 10/5 on rootstock 101.14.
 All planted at 3400 vines per hectare.
 The oldest vines are on their own roots.
-Phylloxera is an inevitability one day, at which time we will replace them.
+Inevitably, in time we will need replace them.
 In the mean time they are growing the most elegant pinot noir imaginable.

-Our neighbours at First Paddock are Roger and Marliese Donaldson (Sleeping Dogs) and Henry Van Asch (Van Asch Wines).
+Our neighbours at First Paddock are Roger and Marliese Donaldson (Sleeping Dogs) and Henry Van Asch (Havoc Wines).
 Roger is a very old friend of the Proprietors – they worked together on film when sound was brand new.
 Henry is co founder of the fearsome bungy.

 We are now fully back into our organic programme.
 Philosophically we are not at all keen about agrichemicals and the rather regrettable industrial aspect of wine production we see elsewhere.
 Admittedly we are rather fortunate in some ways in that the Central Otago is well favoured towards organics -- the low humidity for instance means we are seldom challenged by fungi in the way some other regions might be.
 But we are, without being wild-eyed about all this, believers in a natural and healthy environment for our vines, for our staff and for you, the imbibing client.
 Soil health is essential as well.